-Large enterprises can choose from three Google Workspace Enterprise options, each offering unlimited cloud space.
-If you need support in finding the best storage platform of plan for your business, contact our team of cloud experts at FOTC.
+Large enterprises can choose from three Google Workspace Enterprise options, each offering unlimited storage and cloud space.
+If you need support in finding the best storage platform or other cloud storage services for your business, contact our team of cloud experts at FOTC.

 Microsoft 365 for businesses – pricing

 - Microsoft 365 Business Basic – €5.10 with a monthly commitment,